DKolmas/DKolmas.github.io/_posts/2019-09-17-Marcov-Decission-Process.md

 ### Motivation

 In simplfied envirnment which is [Bandit Problem](http://www.damiankolmas.com/rl/Bandit-problem/) agent constantly faces the same situation in which it chooses the action.
 By the same situation I mean the fact that always the same action is optimal.
 In many real word applications different situtation requires different actions in order to maximize accumulated rewards over long run.
-In real word applications the actions chosen at time step t affect the amount of reward he can get in the future.
-Contrary, in bandit problem, agent only cares about immediate reward without "looking" into the future.
+In real word applications the actions chosen at time step $$t$$ affect the amount of reward he can get in the future.

+This note is devoted to introduce formal problem of finit Markov Decssion Process (finit MDP).
+This problem involves **evaluative feedback**, as in [Bandit Problem](http://www.damiankolmas.com/rl/Bandit-problem/), but also **associative aspect** - choosing differn actions in different situations.

+MDPs are a classical formalization of sequential decision making, where actions affects not just immediate rewards, but also subsequent situations (states), and through this future rewards.

-The Markov Decission Process capture this two aspects of real-world problems:
+The Markov Decission Process capture two aspects of real-world problems:
- - change of a state (situation) in which agent can find itself after taking a specific action
+ - change of a state (situation) as a result of taken action
  - different states calls for different actions

-After each action agents can observe new state and also receives reward.
-Depends on the action he chooses there may be different following state.
-In new state agent also chooses action which affect another state and received reward.
-This process goes on and sequence of state (S), action (A) and reward (R) is generated with time steps.
-Agent can experience different sequences depends on action he chooses at each time step.
+MDPs invole delayed reward and the need to tradeoff immediate and delayed rewards.
+Whereas in bandit problems we estimated the value $$q_{*}(a)$$ of each action $$a$$, in MDPs we estimate the value $$q_{*}(s,a)$$ of each action $$a$$ in each state $$s$$, or we estimate the value $$v_{*}(s)$$ of each state given optimal action selection.

 ### Definition of Markov Decision Process